deoxxa/concentrate/README.md

   methods
 * Fast and reliable operation through lazy compilation of results
 * Tiny (<150 LoC) implementation, allowing for easy debugging
+* Stream interface with explicit flushing for maximum speeeeeeed (inspired by felixge, so you know it's good!)

 Installation
 ------------